nev-awaken/random-user-info-app/README.md

 ### Frontend Setup

 1. **Install the required dependencies:**
-   - Open a terminal and navigate to the `frontend` directory.
+   - Open a terminal and navigate to the `frontend/my-app` directory.
    - Run the following command to install the dependencies:
      ```bash
      npm install